knightsUCF/CarRacing/Log.md

 We will have random cars in front of us, and random cars on the left lane.
 We have the choice to use the left lane to pass the cars, but as we do so we risk colliding with oncoming traffic.
 Once we collide with oncoming traffic we lose the game, like in Crossy Road and start over.
 Focus on making an enjoyable simple core loop, where the player can die and goes back to the beginning, but still enjoys replaying the game.

+V. Code

+We want to keep our code in a data oriented design, so we will be using the code from our platformer, to keep all of our data in a centralized file, Data.cs

 # Gameplay